scalar-labs/helm-charts/doc/DeployScalarDLonAWS.md

 * The same commands can be used to upgrade the pods.
 * Release name `my-release-scalardl` can be changed as per your convenience.
 * `helm ls -a` command can be used to list currently installed releases.
-* You must confirm the load-schema deployment has been completed before installing Scalar DL.
+* You must confirm the load-schema deployment has been completed with `kubectl get po -o wide` before installing Scalar DL.
 * Follow the [Advanced Scalar DL Configuration](#advanced-scalar-dl-configuration) section for more customization.

 ## Step 5.
 Monitor the Cluster